An efficient method for the incompressible Navier-Stokes equations on irregular domains with no-slip boundary conditions, high order up to the boundary: A First-Order Explicit Scheme on Irregular Domains

-To achieve an efficient scheme, we decouple the pressure and velocity fields, and explicitly treat each term in the time evolution of (\ref{PPE_Numerical_Splitting1}--\ref{PPE_Numerical_Splitting2}).
+In this section we outline an explicit numerical scheme for solving the coupled differential equations (\ref{PPE_Numerical_Splitting1}--\ref{PPE_Numerical_Splitting2}) on a two-dimensional irregular domain.
+To achieve such a scheme, we decouple the pressure and velocity fields, and explicitly treat each term in the time evolution of (\ref{PPE_Numerical_Splitting1}--\ref{PPE_Numerical_Splitting2}).
 Specifically, since both the right hand side and boundary conditions of equation (\ref{PPE_Numerical_Splitting2}) depend solely on $\mathbf{u}\/$, we may view the pressure as a computable functional of the velocity, $p = p[\mathbf{u}]\/$.
 The computation of $p[\mathbf{u}]\/$ requires the solution of a Poisson equation with Neumann boundary conditions.
 With this in mind, the momentum equation then has the form $\mathbf{u}_t = \mathbf{F}[\mathbf{u}]\/$, where $\mathbf{F}[\mathbf{u}]\/$ has a complicated, yet numerically computable form:

 We now use an explicit forward Euler scheme to discretize the time evolution for (\ref{PPE_Numerical_Splitting1}--\ref{PPE_Numerical_Splitting2}), paired with an appropriate discretization in space described later in this section.
 This yields the scheme